Back Of The Ankle & Achilles Pain

 Advert

-Did your ankle or Achilles pain occur suddenly, or develop gradually over time?
+Did your Achilles tendon pain start suddenly or develop gradually?

-Chronic Achilles tendon injuries develop gradually over time.
-You probably won’t be able to pinpoint exactly when your injury occurred.
-Acute injuries occur suddenly.
-You feel a sudden pain at the time of injury (but not always).
-Also, chronic Achilles pain can flare up as an acute injury.
+Chronic Achilles tendon injuries usually develop gradually over time.
+The most common cause is Achilles tendinopathy, where the tendon becomes overloaded and weakened.
+You may not be able to pinpoint exactly when your symptoms began.
+Acute injuries occur suddenly and are often associated with a specific incident, although not always.
+In some cases, long-term Achilles pain can flare up and present like an acute injury.

 Gradual onset (chronic) Achilles pain